jordankettles/StocktakeCloud/README.md

   - If the product is counted indiviually, then an integer can be entered.
   - If the product is measured in volume, then amount of full products + the ratio of the currently in-use product can be entered.
   - The manager can use the calculator to work out the ratio of current in-use products.
+- A secure login system for which they use to access their respective business's stocktake database.

 ### 4. Tools for the owner